OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2022

 - Mark-card, hooked on athletes backpack (provided by the organization)

-Organization will check all the items of the obligatory equipment for each athlete, at the Aid Station "Pigadi" (K-57).
+Organization will check all the items of the obligatory equipment for each athlete during the race.
 For every missing item there will be a penalty of one (1) hour.
 Missing "mark-card" will arise penalty of three (3) hours!

 8. Recommended Equipment